XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 ![Desktop wallet screenshot](img/javascript-wallet-preview.png)

 0. First you set up the project and created a basic electron application.
-1. In Step 1 you did your first ledger query and had the application display the latest closed ledger index, using electrons inter-process-communication.
+1. In Step 1 you did your first ledger query and had the application display the latest closed ledger index, using Electron's inter-process-communication.
 2. You expanded on that in Step 2, where you established a permanent subscription to the XRPL and had the application display ledger updates in real time.
 3. In Step 3 you had the application monitor a specific account, prompting the user for an account address and having data flow bi-directionally from `ipcRender` to `ipcMain` and back.
-4. You then added a dynamic list of the accounts transaction to the application.
+4. You then added a dynamic list of the account's transaction to the application.
-5. In Step 5 you implemented a password-protected seed vault, so that secrets that should remain secrets are not stored in environment variables.
+5. In Step 5 you implemented a password-protected seed vault, so that secret information can remain protected when not in use.
 6. Then you gave the application a facelift by adding bootstrap and restructuring the template.
 7. In Step 7 you added wallet functionalities to what was so far a monitoring application by adding a dialog and the corresponding backend functionality to transfer XRP.
-8. Finally, you stepped into some finder details of XRPL development by implementing the domain verification check.
+8. Finally, you stepped into some finer details of XRPL development by implementing the domain verification check.